 Illuminati University is THE best place to learn Things Man Was Not Meant To Know.
 With departments like Weird and Unusual Science and Engineering, Inapplicable Mathematics, Misanthropology, and Zen Surrealism . . . not to mention extracurricular activities like Democrats for Cthulhu, Moopsball, and food fights that set off nuclear alerts . . . this is college as it should have been.
 And gadgets?
 Everything from the Crockpot of the Gods to the Enigmatic Alien Device Button-Pushing Table.

-IOU is an acronym for "Illuminati University" ... but we can't tell you what the "O" stands for, as it's classified.
-If this titular joke isn't enough to give you IOU's tone, the brilliant Phil and Kaja Foglio art on the cover (and inside) certainly will: a giant monster faces off against (among others) a flying wizard, a samurai, and a fat guy with a giant gun, as a nearby professor begs them to save what presumably is his research project.
+IOU is an acronym for "Illuminati University" ... but we can't tell you what the "O" stands for: that's classified.
+If this titular joke isn't enough to give you IOU's tone, the brilliant Phil and Kaja Foglio art on the cover (and inside) certainly will: a giant monster faces off against (among others) a flying wizard, a samurai, and a fat guy with a giant gun, as a nearby professor begs them to save (what presumably is) his research project.
 In short, GURPS IOU is not a very serious book.

 GURPS IOU originally started as a whimsical campaign on the Steve Jackson bulletin board system, but eventually it proved popular enough to be published as its own book.
 That book is comical throughout (both figuratively and literally), but it also is an actual role-playing setting, and one that is perfectly suited for a generic RPG like GURPS.